Healthy Family Cooking: Essential Techniques for Beginners

 12. The Third Plate by Dan Barber

 I never considered myself a foodie.
-Still, after finishing the book, I am convinced that foodies or not could save the planet and make a better earth, only if thru mindful and conscientious eating.
+Still, after finishing the book, I am convinced that foodies or not could save the planet and make a better earth, only if through mindful and conscientious eating.

 The remarkable side of the book is not only about the damage done to our agriculture and aquaculture by industrialized farming (monoculture) and fishing (overfishing) but also about the vision of our future's food.